Jonatan Matajonmatum.com

 Why it matters

 Multi-agent systems allow decomposing complex tasks into specialized subtasks, where each agent has its own context, tools, and model.
-It is the pattern that scales AI capabilities beyond what a single agent can handle.
+But they are not the default solution — a single well-configured agent solves most problems.
+Multi-agent is justified when the task genuinely requires diverse expertise, cross-verification, or parallel processing of independent subtasks.

 References